-In order to select a minor, a student must fill out the appropriate form and then have it approved by his/her School or Department no later than the Spring registration period of the student's Junior year.
+In order to select a minor, a student must submit a request and gain approval by the Chair or program director of the prospective minor no later than the Spring registration period of the student's Junior year.
 The completion of the minor must be approved by the chairperson or coordinator of the minor area during the Fall registration period of the student's Senior year, and is subject to course availability.